 Dr. Kimberly Barrett

 Dr. Barrett has been active in a variety of community organizations in several states whose goals relate to achieving social and economic justice, including a group in Alabama that started a Mental Health Court diversion program for Shelby County.
 Some of her civic activities include being a member of Rotary International, 100+ Women Who Care, the leadership council for the Dayton Area Chamber of Commerce Minority Business Partnership, and serving on the Board of Directors for the United Way of Greater Dayton.
-She was also the recent recipient of a DiversityFIRST Award from the National Diversity Council.
-She recently joined the Board of Directors for the Fox Cities Chamber of Commerce and for the Bergstrom-Mahler Museum of Glass.
+In addition, she was the recipient of a DiversityFIRST Award from the National Diversity Council.
+Currently she serves on several local boards including the Fox Cities Chamber of Commerce, Harbor House Domestic Abuse Programs and the Bergstrom Mahler Museum of Glass.
 She also is a member the Imagine Fox Cities coordinating team, a regional visioning initiative.

 Dr. Barrett has also made numerous presentations at regional, national and international conferences.
-Some of her notable talks include "Diversity Education and the Public Good" and "Ten Years of Breaking Glass: A Black Feminist Reflects on Equity in Higher Education."
-She's authored articles published in professional journals and newspapers, and for almost 25 years, Barrett has served as a diversity consultant.
+Some of her notable talks include "Diversity Education and the Public Good" and "Ten Years of Breaking Glass: A Black Feminist Reflects on Equity in Higher Education".
+She's authored articles published in professional journals and newspapers, and for more than 25 years, has served as a diversity consultant.